Replika (Polish magazine)

-Replika is a Polish bi-mothly socio-cultural magazine, first published by Campaign Against Homophobia (2005–2011) and then by Fundation Replika (since 2011).
+Replika is a Polish bi-monthly socio-cultural magazine, first published by Campaign Against Homophobia (2005–2011) and then by Fundation Replika (since 2011).
 It is the only regularly published, printed magazine of LGBT topics in Poland.
-(Note: Before, there was publihed a magazine titled Ayor, which last issue was published in September 2007.
+(Note: Before, there was published a magazine titled Ayor, which last issue was published in September 2007.
 Other newspaper, Navigaytor, is not a magazine.)

 Publication, distribution and history

 Replika is available to prenumerators as a printed magazine or e-press in PDF format.
 SIngle issues can be bought at the website of the magazine, Polish online marketplace website called Allegro, in e-shops LGBTIA and in selected shops of the Empik, Relay and InMedio networks.
 Free issues are also available at gay friendly places and LGBT orgs headquarters.

 The newspaper is divided into sections: Events, Interviews, Society, Culture, History, "Kadry bez wstydu" (a photoshot section), Reviews of theatre plays, movies and books, Feuilletons.

 The first editor-in-chief of the magazine was Ewa Tomaszewicz (2005–2009).
 Since 2009, the editor-in-chief (constantly) of Replika is Mariusz Kurc.
 Feuilletons in Replika were written, among others, by Bartosz Żurawiecki, Piotr Grabarczyk, Kayden Gray Sylwia Chutnik, Maja Heban, Patrycja Sikora-Tarnowska, Olga Górska and Izabela Morska.

 Since 2018, Replika publishes every year Callendars of Replika with naked photos of queer people born or living in Poland.

 In the pages of the magazine, coming out was done by, among others, Anna Grodzka, Kuba Kowalski, Tomasz Tyndyk, Michał Sieczkowski, Magdalena Mosiewicz, Grzegorz Niziołek, Karolina Hamer and Sylwia Chutnik.

 The magazine interviewed Krzysztof Charamsa, singersWojciech Łuszczykiewicz, Czesław Mozil, Alicja Majewska, Kora, Kayah, Tatiana Okupnik, Izabela Trojanowska, Michał Kwiatkowski i Natalia Kukulska, journalists Tomasz Raczek, Kazimiera Szczuka and Marta Konarzewska, boxer Dariusz Michalczewski, actors Xavier Dolan, Izabela Kuna, Katarzyna Figura, Renata Dancewicz, Paweł Małaszyński, Ewa Kasprzyk, directors Agnieszka Holland, Małgorzata Szumowska and Piotr Sieklucki, politicians Krystian Legierski, Barbara Nowacka, Ryszard Kalisz and Magdalena Środa, dancers Michał Piróg and writers Mikołaj Milcke and Marcin Szczygielski.